 Blood flow is essential to ensure the scalp area continues creating thick, healthy hair.
 With this in mind, regular exercise and refraining from habits restricting blood flow (such as smoking) will prevent hair loss.

-Unfortunately, if hair loss has already occurred, it’s not possible to reverse this by adopting a healthy lifestyle (though you should do this anyway as it’s only going to bring about good things for your well-being!
+Unfortunately, if hair loss has already occurred, it’s impossible to reverse this by adopting a healthy lifestyle (though you should do this anyway as it’s only going to bring about good things for your well-being!

 Stress and hair loss have long been linked.
 When the body creates the hormone cortisol (the ‘fight or flight’ hormone), this can affect immune cells and hair follicles.
-There is currently research being carried out looking into whether or not skin and hair can create their own stress hormones.
+Research is currently being carried out to determine whether skin and hair can create their own stress hormones.
 Inflammation in the body due to diet can also trigger the release of cortisol, making nutrition an important aspect of keeping hair loss at a minimum.

-If you have tried any of the treatment methods listed above, we would love to hear from you in the comments.
+If you have tried any treatment methods listed above, we would love to hear from you in the comments.
 Join the conversation below.